-Bringing a baby home comes with a long list of things you’re told you must buy before birth—but the truth is, many parents quickly discover that what baby items can wait until after birth becomes clear only once their baby actually arrives.
+Bringing a baby home comes with a long list of things you’re told you must buy before birth—but the truth is, many parents report that the question of which baby items can wait until after birth becomes clearer only after their baby arrives.
 Every newborn is different, every home setup is different, and your real needs often reveal themselves after those first few days together.

 One of the biggest surprises for new parents is realizing how many baby items are marketed as “must-haves” — when in reality, you won’t need them right away.
 Some products depend on your baby’s size, temperament, feeding method, or even your recovery.
 Others simply make more sense to buy once you see how your household actually functions with a newborn.